Self-Help Center - Family Law Facilitator

 Disclosure / Scope of Self-Help

 The Self-Help Center is here to help persons not represented by an attorney.
 The information provided to assist persons in completing and processing forms is not intended as legal advice about what to request or expect from the court.
 No one in the Self-Help Center may predict the outcome of your issues or case.
 Please do not incorrectly state or imply to others that the Self-Help Center has told you what you can expect from the court.
 The Self-Help Center does not represent anyone and may assist all parties in your case.
-Further, the information exchanged in this office is not confidential.
+Further, the information exchanged through this office is not confidential.

 Services available at the Self-Help Center